$\mathrm{G}$-theory of $\mathbb{F}_1$-algebras I: the equivariant Nishida problem: Introduction

-It follows from Serre's work on the unstable homotopy groups of spheres that $\pi_n(\SS)$ is a finite abelian group for all $n\geqslant 1$.
-A celebrated result of Nishida says that all elements of $\oplus_{n\geqslant 1} \pi_n(\SS)$ are nilpotent \cite{Nishida}, which was conjectured earlier by Barratt.
-Iriye generalized the result by showing that every torsion element in $\oplus_n \pi_n(\SS^G)$ is nilpotent \cite{Iriye}.
-Note that $\pi_0(\SS^G)$ is the Burnside ring of $G$, which is torsion free.
-One consequence of this result is that the torsion elements in $\oplus_n\G_n(G_+)$ are all nilpotent.
-We formulate the following Question:
+Iriye generalized Nishida's result by showing that every torsion element in $\oplus_n \pi_n(\SS^G)$ is nilpotent \cite{Iriye}, i.e., the torsion elements in $G$-equivariant ($G$ finite) stable homotopy groups of spheres are nilpotent.
+Note that $\pi_0(\SS^G)$ is the Burnside ring of $G$, which is known to be torsion free.
+Keeping in mind the utility of operations in stable homotopy theory we formulate the following Question: